thefirehacker/TimeCapsule-SLM/Temp-Delete/multi-agent-output.md

    Type: DataInspector
    Status: completed
    Progress: 100%
-   Duration: 39988ms
+   Duration: 41613ms

    📤 Full Output:
    {
      "documentAnalysis": {
        "documentType": "Multi-Document Analysis",
        "structure": [
-         "Resume"
+         "RESUME"
        ],
        "contentAreas": [
          "<think>\nOkay",
-         "let me start by analyzing the given document type and sample content.
-The user mentioned it's a resume", "so the structure should follow typical resume sections. \n\nFirst", "I need to identify the main content areas.
-Looking at the sample content", "there's Rutwik's name",
+         "let's see.
+The user wants me to analyze the given document type and sample content to figure out its actual structure.
+The document type is a resume", "so I need to look at the sample content to identify the sections present.\n\nFirst", "the sample content starts with Rutwik Shinde", "his name",
-         "contact information",
+         "contact info",
-         "and his experience.
-Then there's his skills listed under \"Experience\"", "which includes a Full Stack AI Developer role with specific dates. \n\nI should check if there are other sections.
-The sample mentions technologies like Next.js", "Sanity CMS",
+         "and LinkedIn and GitHub links.
+Then there's a section about his experience as a Full Stack AI Developer", "Ai Edx (Remote) from 01/2024 to present. \n\nLooking at the content", "there's a list of projects or experiences", "mentioning technologies like Next.js",
+         "Sanity CMS",
          "and Mongo DB.
-Also",
-         "there's a part about using these technologies for product listings and order flow.
-So that's another content area. \n\nWait", "the user wants specific types of information.
-Let me make sure I'm not missing anything.
-The resume sections usually include the person's name", "contact details",
-         "location",
-         "and then the professional experience.
-The skills and technologies also fall under experience or skills. \n\nSo putting it all together: Name", "contact info",
-         "location",
-         "experience (skills and technologies)",
-         "and specific projects or responsibilities.
-The sample content covers all these aspects.
-I need to list them as a comma-separated list without any assumptions.\n</think>\n\nName", "Contact Information",
-         "Location",
-         "Professional Experience (Skills and Technologies)",
-         "Projects and Responsibilities."
+They also talk about using these technologies for 10+ shops and online brands.
+Then there's a section about product listings", "category filtering",
+         "and detailed product pages with SEO.
+Plus", "they built an end-to-end order flow with cart", "address input",
+         "checkout",
+         "and payment systems.\n\nSo putting this all together", "the main content areas would be his name", "contact details",
+         "experience in Full Stack AI",
+         "technologies used",
+         "number of shops or brands",
+         "product features",
+         "and order flow systems.
+Each of these should be listed as specific sections.
+I need to make sure there are no assumptions and only describe what's actually there.\n</think>\n\n- Name: Rutwik Shinde  \n- Contact Information: LinkedIn (in/rutwik187)", "GitHub (github.com/rutwik187)  \n- Experience: Full Stack AI Developer", "Ai Edx (Remote) from 01/2024 – Present  \n- Technologies Used: Next.js", "Sanity CMS",
+         "Mongo DB  \n- Projects/Experience: Built frontend architecture", "managed storefronts for 10+ brands",
+         "developed product listings",
+         "category filters",
+         "SEO enhancements",
+         "and built end-to-end order flow systems."
        ],
        "queryIntent": "Extract information from 1 relevant documents", "extractionStrategy": "Extract from each relevant document separately with proper attribution",